VirtusLab/contextbuddy/README.md

 Our plans for the future include:
 - adding visualisations based on semantic graphs,
 - a CLI API,
-- a scalac plugin, updating history with every compilation,
 - detecting security risks in code,
 - more types of data providers,
 - searching for expert for selected code without support for incremental changes (but detecting such situations)